ahmad-alghafari/storeAPI/README.md

 ### Visitor Features
 * Explore electronic products with details such as: Colors, categories, brands, prices, and warranties.
 * Non-purchasable interface designed for browsing.

+### Admin Features
+- Comprehensive dashboard with the following capabilities:
+    - Base Data Management: CRUD operations for brands, categories, colors, and tags, each with descriptiveguides.
+    - Product Management:
+        - Edit product properties like images, descriptions, warranty, tags, and colors.
+        - Control product statuses:
+            - Availability: Available or Sold Out
+            - Visibility: Show or Hide
+            - Type: New or Old
+    - Monitoring Dashboard: Visualize product counts, updates, and system-wide metrics.